Azure-Samples/cosmos-db-design-patterns/README.md

 ### [Distributed Lock](/distributed-lock/)

-Explore the `distributed-lock` pattern to learn how to implement distributed locks for managing concurrent access to resources in Azure Cosmos DB.
+Explore the `distributed-lock` pattern to learn how to implement distributed locks for managing concurrent access to resources in Azure Cosmos DB.Read more about this design pattern in this [blog post](https://aka.ms/cosmosdbdesignpatterns/global-distributed-lock).

 ### [Document Versioning](/document-versioning/)

 Discover how to manage document versioning effectively within Azure Cosmos DB.
 The `document-versioning` folder provides guidance on handling document changes over time.
+Read more about this design pattern in this [blog post](https://aka.ms/cosmosdbdesignpatterns/document-versioning).

 ### [Event Sourcing](/event-sourcing/)